 These little islands are as yet hardly known, being accessible only by means of four flights a week via Lisbon.
 They a paradise of unexplored jungles, crystal clear waters, palm-fringed beaches and delicious Portuguese-Creole cuisine.
-They also support rare wildlife and thanks to rich biodiversity, Principe is a UNESCO Biosphere Reserve.
+They also support some rare, small forest-dependent wildlife and thanks to unusual biodiversity, Principe is a UNESCO Biosphere Reserve.

 A São Tomé and Príncipe holiday offers an exceptional combination of nature, beach and delicious food.
 Travel writer Nigel Tisdall has visited them many times and describes them as a "dream destination for any fan of Africa’s undiscovered corners".

 Thickly forested with interesting birdlife (the 28 endemic species include some of the world's rarest and most endangered, such as Dward olive ibis, Sao Tome fiscal and Sao Tome grosbeak), these impressive volcanic islands seem impossibly far-flung.
 However, getting here is pretty straightforward thanks to TAP/ Air Portugal’s flights from Lisbon – and there’s no jet lag, making a seven day holiday there entirely manageable!